What is an Unenforceable Personal Guarantee?

 - Consideration – Like any contract, there must be evidence of offer, acceptance, consideration, intention and capacity for the guarantee to be enforceable.

-There may be terms in the contract that cap the period in which legal proceedings can be taken against the guarantor to recover the debt.
+The contract may have terms that cap the period in which legal proceedings can be taken against the guarantor to recover the debt.
 This is known as a ‘limitation period’.
-The limitation period is typically six years for most debt recovery cases but up to 12 years where the personal guarantee is regarded as a deed.
+The limitation period is typically six years for most debt recovery cases but up to 12 years, where the personal guarantee is regarded as a deed.

-Is a Personal Guarantee Enforceable When a Director Resigns?
+Is a Personal Guarantee Enforceable If a Director Resigns?

-A personal guarantee is likely to remain in place even if you resign as a company director or the business ceases trading and is wound up.
+Resigning as a director does not impact the personal guarantee.
+A personal guarantee will remain in place even if you resign as a company director or the business ceases trading and is wound up.
 If you want to resign, you should take steps to deal with the guarantee at the point of your resignation.
 You could do that by:

 - Asking the creditor or other parties to the agreement to release you from the guarantee